 Despite cultural differences, bad service and the occasional communication breakdown, it’s the people of China, especially students that make the whole experience worthwhile.
 Chinese people are famous for their hospitality.
 You may find your students or the parents of your students feeling the need to invite you round for dinner, or take you out for a meal.
 They will do their best to share their culture with you.
 Chinese people are usually proud of their hometown and will bring you cultural delights and tasty treats to try.

 In class, many shake off the shy stereotype.
 Once you get to know your students they can be talkative, fun and they often love to learn!

 China is arguably the most convenient country on the planet.
 Everything is a click away, or just a few doors down.
 You can order food on your phone and it will arrive within the hour.
 You can be buying clothes or electronics online and receive the order the same day.
 You pay for almost anything using your phone, and use the same apps to connect with friends and make calls.
 As China develops, it seems that everything is more accessible with very little effort.

 3. THE COUNTRY

-Whenever you have a bad day, you think of leaving or day dream about teaching in another country, all you have to do is check your pictures and remember what keeps you there.
-China has some stunning scenery, picturesque parks and amazing architecture.
+Whenever you have a bad day, you think of leaving or daydream about teaching in another country, all you have to do is check your pictures and remember what keeps you there.
+China has some stunning scenery, picturesque parks, and amazing architecture.
 Every city you visit, every new food you try and every national holiday will make you fall in love with China just that little bit more.
-Yes, teaching is an amazing rewarding job, but it becomes even more rewarding when you get out there and actually see the place.
+Yes, teaching is an amazingly rewarding job, but it becomes even more rewarding when you get out there and actually see the place.